ilci66/Sea-Level-Predictor-fcc/README.md

 ### Data Source
-Global Average Absolute Sea Level Change, 1880-2014 from the US <br> Environmental Protection Agency using data from CSIRO, 2015; NOAA, 2015. https://datahub.io/core/sea-level-rise
+Global Average Absolute Sea Level Change, 1880-2014 from the US  Environmental <br>Protection Agency using data from CSIRO, 2015; NOAA, 2015. https://datahub.io/core/sea-level-rise

 ### Challanges and Improvements
-1. Using pandas with matplotlib was a fun experience and it felt a lot easier <br> to interact with than d3.js
+1. Using pandas with matplotlib was a fun experience and it felt a lot easier to interact with than d3.js